 - They typically report to credit bureaus.
-Unlike a prepaid credit card which lets you make electronic payments just like with a credit card, a secured credit card will your account history to the credit bureaus to be included on your credit report.
+Unlike a prepaid credit card which lets you make electronic payments just like with a credit card, a secured credit card will send your account history to the credit bureaus to be included in your credit report.

 - A secured credit card can help you establish or re-establish your credit.
 Since payments are included in your credit report, paying on time and managing your balance will help improve your credit score.
-After building your credit score, you may be able to qualify for a regular credit card.
+After raising your credit score, you may be able to qualify for a regular credit card.

 Drawbacks to Using Secured Credit

-- You have to pay the security deposit.
-It might be difficult to come up with even a couple hundred dollars to make a security deposit.
+- It might be difficult to come up with even a couple of hundred dollars to make a security deposit.
 If you do have that money, it might be better spent paying off some outstanding debt.
 Try setting aside $25 to $50 each month until you've saved up enough for the security deposit.

-- There are fees in addition to the deposit.
-Depending on the card you choose, you might have to pay an application fee, processing fee, an annual fee to have your secured credit card.
+- There may fees in addition to the deposit.
+Depending on the card you choose, you might have to pay an application fee, processing fee, or an annual fee to have your secured credit card.
 This increases the cost of having the card.
 Shop around and select a card with the lowest fees.

 - You may have to pay a higher interest rate.
 Secured credit cards don't usually offer competitive interest rates because of the risk of default.
 To avoid high finance charges, pay your balance in full each month.